palantir0/python-graphql-client/README.md

-Note: there are different ways of specifying token so token maybe like these: addHeader('Bearer {}'.format(tokenStr)) or addHeader('token {}'.format(tokenStr))  there are others..
+Note: there are different ways of specifying token so token maybe like these:
+	# this is the standard form
+  addHeader('Bearer {}'.format(tokenStr)) or
+    # alternatives that I haven't used
+  addHeader('token {}'.format(tokenStr))  there are others..
 ```